 Finally, the Board discusses whether this development can is in general harmony with the Critical Area Program.
 The Board finds it is.
-The Applicants have taken care to preserve existing footprints to minimize overall disturbance, will be removing overall lot coverage, and that the intended development will enhance erosion protections and stormwater management controls within the Critical Area.
+The Applicant states the location of existing well and septic preclude him from expanding his deck elsewhere, and that the existing deck must be replaced.

-As a result of satisfying these standards, the Applicants have also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.
+As a result of satisfying these standards, the Applicant has also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.